 Well, revenue did not soar for Massachusetts casinos.
-Thus, the two Connecticut tribes showed less interest for their joint casino venture.
+Thus, the two Connecticut tribes showed less interest in their joint casino venture.
 Finally, MGM admitted that tough competition from Connecticut’s two venerable tribal casinos is partly to blame for never making revenue expectations.
-“This market has some powerful competitors that have been in the market for 20-plus years,” Mike Mathis, the previous head of MGM Springfield said.
+“This market has some powerful competitors that have been in the market for 20-plus years,” Mike Mathis, the previous head of MGM Springfield, said.
 “I think we underestimated that level of loyalty and what it would take for those customers to give us a shot.”

 Related Post – MGM Springfield Three Years Later